 News & Events

 Check local PBS listings for March 2017 when The Powder & the Glory will again be broadcast for Women's History Month.
 The film runs on the PBS World channels.
-In many cities, including New York and Boston, the film will run on March 15th and 16th, but it does vary around the country, so do go to your local PBS station website to see their World Channel lineup.
-Some PBS stations will also stream the film during the month of March.
+You can see World Channel listings for your area on the website of your local PBS station.
+PBS will also stream the film during the month of March.
 In any case, this is great timing, with War Paint beginning previews during Women's History Month as well.

 Kudos!
 The Powder & the Glory was screened on June 14, 2015 at the Boca Raton Museum of Art in connection with the museum's exhibition of Helena Rubinstein: Beauty is Power.
 According to Duane Smith, the museum's Adult & Community Programs Coordinator: